 I had to ask myself, getting too big for your ability?...
 Probably!
 So all of my investments since this failure have consisted of what I could pay for from excess cash flow.
 My real estate cash flow allowed me to fund the L2L screening software web portal and computer infrastructure.
 I had also built scheduling software and built marketing websites in order to grow one of my smaller in home appliance repair company’s www.abargainappliancerepair.com operations.
 We built a one city operation to operating in over 40 major markets and more than a thousand cities thru-out the US.
 Industry insiders knew us as the largest independently owned appliance repair company in the US.

 These are just a few of the companies I have been involved with over the last 30 years.
-Friends aware of my internal operations have referred to me as the serial entrepreneur.
+Friends aware of my internal operations have referred to me as the "serial entrepreneur".
 But as you grow older I find it is time yet again to reset goals and objective.
 My plan for the next 20 years is to work closely with real estate investors, flip some killer deals and acquire multifamily properties for my own portfolio.

 Lesson 6- Get Involved In Your Community.

 My community involvement has been with DEFAC.
 In the late 1980's my wife and I adopted 4 children thru DEFAC all from the same birth mother.
 The youngest is now in her mid 20's and these children have now produced 7 grandchildren.
 Being involved with the adoption system and dozens of other families who were going thru the adoption process the same time we were has given me a lot of insight that can help formulate a much better plan than what we currently have in place.
-I plan to use my time for future community involvement to lobby for changes in the adoption system sponsored by our govt. via DEFAC.
+I plan to use my time for future community involvement to lobby for changes in the adoption system sponsored by our local government via DEFAC.
 If you or anyone you know is also looking to adopt and just needs some insider information I am happy to assist.
-Just drop me an email titled Adoption thru the contact us link on this site.
+Just drop me an email titled Adoption through the contact us link on this site.